Evals

 Click **View Conversation** on any scenario to see:

-1. **The full conversation** between the simulated user and your Agent
+1. **The full conversation** between the simulated user and your Agent.

 > **Pass**: The Agent demonstrated strong empathy throughout the conversation.
 Key examples include: acknowledging the customer's frustration with being transferred multiple times ("I completely understand how upsetting it must be to feel like you're not getting the help you need"), validating her experience with the double charge ("I truly understand how frustrating it is to be charged twice"), and directly addressing her skepticism by saying "I completely understand your concerns, especially given your previous experience."

-### Viewing Performance insights
+### Viewing dashboard insights

 | Metric | Description |

-| ----------------- | -------------------------------------------------- |
+| ----------------- | --------------------------------------------------------------------- |

-| **Overall Score** | Aggregate score across all evaluated conversations |
+| **Overall score** | Aggregate score across all evaluated tasks in the selected date range |

-| **Total Runs** | Number of conversations evaluated |
+| **Total runs** | Number of tasks evaluated |

-| **Evaluators** | Which Evaluators are active |
+| **Checks** | Which Checks are attached to the dashboard |

 <Tip>